The Constant Width Measure Set, the Spherical Measure Set and isoperimetric equalities for planar ovals: Introduction

 \begin{thm}(Improved isoperimetric inequality 1) Let $\M$ be a closed regular simple convex curve.
 Then

 where $\widetilde{A}_{E_{\frac{1}{2}}(\M)}$ is the oriented area of the Wigner caustic of $\M$, and the equality holds if and only if $\M$ is a curve of constant width. \end{thm}

 An affine equidistant is the set of points of chords connecting points on $\M$ where tangent lines to $\M$ are parallel, which divide the chord segments between the base points with a fixed ratio $\lambda$.
 If the ratio $\lambda$ is equal to $\displaystyle\frac{1}{2}$ then this set is also known as the \textit{Wigner caustic} of $\M$.
-The Wigner caustic was first introduced by Berry, in his celebrated 1977 paper \cite{B1} on the semiclassical limit of Wigner's phase-space representation of quantum states.
-There are many papers considering affine equidistants and in particular the Wigner caustic, see \cite{C2, DJRR1, DMR1, DR1, DRS1, DZ1, G3, GWZ1, JJR1, RZ1, Z1, Z2}, and the literature therein.
-The Wigner caustic is also known as the \textit{area evolute} (\cite{C2, G3}) or as the \textit{symmetry defect} (\cite{JJR1}).
+The Wigner caustic was first introduced by Berry in \cite{B1}.
+There are many papers considering affine equidistants and in particular the Wigner caustic, see \cite{C2, DJRR1, DMR1, DR1, DRS1, DRZsecant, DZ1, DZnew, DZ2, DZgb, G3, GReeve, GWZ1, JJR1, RZ1, Z1, Z2}, and the literature therein.
+The Wigner caustic is also known as the \textit{area evolute} (see, e.g. \cite{C2, G3}), as the \textit{symmetry defect} (for example, see \cite{DFJSymmetryDefect, JJR1}) and as the \textit{middle hedgehog} (\cite{S5, S6}).
 Singularities of the Wigner caustic for ovals occur exactly from an antipodal pair (the tangents at the two points are parallel and the curvatures are equal), the well-known Blaschke-S\"uss theorem states that there are at least three pairs of antipodal points on an oval (\cite{G1, L2}).
-The construction of the Wigner caustic also leads to one of the two constructions of bi-dimensional improper affine spheres, which can be generelized to higher even dimensions (\cite{CDR1}).

-Offset curves and surfaces are well-known geometric objects in the field of mathematics and computer aided geometric design, possibly because they give a powerful tool in many applications (see \cite{FHK1, GW1, HL1, KGP1, PP1}).
+Offset curves and surfaces are well-known geometric objects in the field of mathematics and computer aided geometric design, possibly because they give a powerful tool in many applications (see \cite{FHK1, HL1, KGP1, PP1, Rochera2}, and the references therein).
 The Spherical Measure Set is an offset.

-The classical four--vertex theorem states that the curvature function of a simple, closed, smooth plane curve has at least four local extrema.
-Four--Vertex Theorem was first proved for ovals in 1909 by Mukhopadhyaya (\cite{M1}) and in general by Kneser in 1912 using a projective argument (\cite{K1}), see also \cite{DGP1, NBRF1} and the literature therein.
-We present a new proof of Four--Vertex Theorem for generic ovals and the proof is a simply consequence of the number of singular points of the Spherical Measure Set of an oval -- see Corollary \ref{Cor4VertexThm}.
+The classical four-vertex theorem states that the curvature function of a simple, closed, smooth plane curve has at least four local extrema.
+Four-Vertex Theorem was first proved for ovals in 1909 by Mukhopadhyaya (\cite{M1}) and in general by Kneser in 1912 using a projective argument (\cite{K1}), see also \cite{DGP1, NBRF1} and the literature therein.
+We present a new proof of Four-Vertex Theorem for generic ovals and the proof is a simply consequence of the number of singular points of the Spherical Measure Set of an oval -- see Corollary \ref{Cor4VertexThm}.